HotswapProjects/HotswapAgent/README.md

     (opposite to disablePlugin option in hotswap-agent.properties, which will only disable the plugin for a classloader.
     You can repeat this option for every plugin to disable.

+### Disable some plugins by vm option.
+* Add vm option -DdisablePlugin=Spring,SpringBoot to disable plugins, works same as agent option disablePlugin in previous section.

 How does it work?
 =================